 Chinese New Year is just around the corner.
 As families prepare for one of the city’s most anticipated festivals of the year, shops and homes are gradually becoming covered in hearty shades of red.
-In the coming weeks, the year of the Dog will be welcomed with the gathering of friends and families around dinner tables and the passing of red packets or lai see (利是) from the old to the young.
+In the coming weeks, the new year will be welcomed with the gathering of friends and families around dinner tables and the passing of red packets or lai see (利是) from the old to the young.
 Indeed, more than any other time of the year, there is an inexhaustible demand for the colour red.
 Amongst the celebrations, however, the need for red has brought on a grim fate for some unlucky fish.

 Groupers have always been a loved part of traditional Chinese banquets – and red-coloured groupers particularly win a special place in times of celebration.
 A recent study of live reef food fish composition in Hong Kong’s wet markets has found groupers were the most frequently encountered fish group, and the encounter rate for the reddish Leopard coralgrouper (Plectropomus leopardus) was as high as 98%.
 The prominence of the species in local markets may well have been influenced by the overlapping of the survey period with Chinese New Year.